IoannaMarina/Docker-ELK-SSL-TLS-encryption/README.md

 Adjust the command based on your operating system and configuration.

-Note: Once the containers are up and running, you can access the Kibana user interface by opening a web browser and navigating to `https://192.168.100.45:5601`.
-Replace `192.168.100.45` with the actual IP address of the machine running the ELK stack.
+Note: Once the containers are up and running, you can access the Kibana user interface by opening a web browser and navigating to `https://XXX.XXX.XXX.XX:5601`.
+Replace `XXX.XXX.XXX.XX` with the actual IP address of the machine running the ELK stack.